abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 Other variables worth mentioning here are [[zcut]] and [[elph2_imagden]].

-Also, [[ppmodel]] defines the kind of plasmon-pole approximation in the GWPT equation.
-By default, we use the Godby-Needs model.

 !!!
 Important

     Techniques beyond the PPM are presently not available in the GWPT code.
     Also, only [[ppmodel]] 1 and 2 are presently supported.
+    By default, we use the Godby-Needs model.

 Now let's have a look at the output results: